Custom Behaviour Incident Workflows

 You can create custom workflows for certain behaviour types, in addition to the default workflows based on severity levels.
 When a behavioural incident is logged, Arbor will check if the behaviour has a custom workflow assigned to it, and if so, trigger that workflow instead.

-Custom Behaviour Workflows give you the ability to:
+Custom Behaviour Workflows give you these abilities:

 • Customisation - set up your escalations to better align with your unique policies and procedures